 If the barrier to learning is more of a social / emotional one, class teachers refer to either the lower or upper school pastoral support worker.
-They may undertake some work with the pupil including a THRIVE assessment and a 6 week block of sessions.
-They may also offer pastoral sessions with a focus around self-esteem, positive relationships or other identified areas.
+They may undertake some work with the pupil offering a 6 week block of sessions.
+They may offer pastoral sessions with a focus around self-esteem, positive relationships or other identified areas.